civio/medicamentalia/_articles/contraceptives/data.en.md

 <div class="container page-content">
 <div class="page-content-container" markdown="1">

-They may want to space pregnancies, for health reasons, to be able to take care of the children in a staggered way or by personal organization.
-"I started taking contraceptives after my first pregnancy, only seven months later I was pregnant again, so when I had my second child, I decided I did not want to go through the same situation again in my third pregnancy," says Jarra Joof, Gambia.
-Or that, simply, they do not want to have any children or do not want to have more.
-"Seven is enough," he argues now, some time after those first births, at 42.
-The reasons are many, but women with unmet needs have something in common: they have decided not to become pregnant but, still, they do not use any method.
+They may want to space their pregnancies for health reasons or to stagger their child care or organise their own lives a certain way.
+"I started taking contraceptives after my first pregnancy, only seven months later I was pregnant again, so when I had my second child, I decided I did not want to go through the same situation again in my third pregnancy," says Jarra Joof, a 42-year-old member of her children´s school´s Mothers´ Club in Banjul, The Gambia.

+Joof spaced our her subsequent pregnancies, for example, and now she is back to using birth control.
+"Seven is enough," Joof says.

+Some women may not want to have any children at all or simply not want more.
+Their reasons are many, but women with unmet birth control needs have at least one thing in common: they don´t want to get pregnant but are not doing anything about it.
 </div>
 </div>